philsturgeon/phil.tech/source/2011-02-15-getting-involved-with-codeigniter.html.markdown

 layout: post
 title: Getting involved with CodeIgniter
 category: codeigniter
-alias: blog/2011/02/getting-involved-with-codeigniter
+alias: blog/2011/02/getting-involved-with-codeigniter/
-excerpt: " \n\tWhat makes Reactor so much more different than CodeIgniter has been in the past?
+excerpt: "What makes Reactor so much more different than CodeIgniter has been in the past?
 Anyone can be involved whether you are a hard-core developer who is happy to jump into the codebase and start changing things and adding features, or a new user who just wants to request some new features, you can do this on the UserVoice